binghamtonuniversity-cs120/midtermI-review/README.md

 4. Using no array syntax, write a C function that takes only a char * as a parameter and removes, in place, all the letter 'A's (UPPER and lower case) from the original string.
     * Try to do it without using any additional arrays.

-5. What, if anything, will be output when you execute following c code and why?
+5. What, if anything, will be output when you execute each of following c code snippets and why?
 If the there is an error of any kind, explain the error.

 ```c
     #include<stdio.h>